The setup from your test environment is not copied over to your live environment, so you need to configure live settings for:

 refusalReason: FRAUD, by triggering multiple risk checks to achieve a risk score above 100.

-- Make a refund, including a partial refund.
+- Make a refund using our API, including a partial refund.

 - Make a successful payment with 3D Secure authentication.